 About the Franchising Best Practice 500 Series

+We have termed this series the Franchize Consultants’ Franchising Best Practice 500, because there really are that many Best Practice areas and aspects in franchising.
 In franchising there are best practices from a franchisor and franchisee point of view, and there are best practices from a pre-entry to an operating standpoint – from both perspectives.
 In turn, some best practices are very specific (e.g., ensure your royalty is optimal or have all franchisees operating to a Common Chart of Accounts) to more conceptual (e.g., demonstrate a leadership focus on improving franchisee profit).
 Such is the nature of franchising.

-It is fair to say that the main focus of the Franchize Consultants’ Franchising Best Practice 500 will be from the franchisor point of view and in terms of what a franchisor could or should do.
+It is fair to say that the main focus of the Franchize Consultants’ Franchising Best Practice 500 will be from a franchisor point of view and in terms of what a franchisor could or should do.
 But the intention is that that is of good mutual benefit to franchisees.
 It might even, dare we say this, help some franchisees push their franchisors to improve a bit.
 Accordingly, we think any franchisees that view this series will quickly see that we have a strong focus on franchisee returns.

 Franchising is an area where you never stop learning.
 Like anything, the more you learn about a particular area the more you typically realise you don’t know.
 Franchize Consultants is in it’s 30th year of operation and yet we continue to develop new franchising insights daily.